knpuniversity/blog/2023-review.md

 In 2023, we published `19.2` hours of content, which is slightly down from 2022 (`20.7` hours).
 That's frustrating.
 There is *so* much content I'd like to cover, and we have big goals this year to streamline our processes.
 Personally, I'd love to hit 30 or 40 hours.
 Symfony deserves that.
-And, fortunately, the Symfonycasts team helps so I can focus my time.
+And, fortunately, the SymfonyCasts team helps so I can focus my time.

 How many tutorials were watched?
 Over `3100 DAYS` of content was watch last year.